MoranSin/DataPipelinesFinal/README.md

 ## Folder Structure

 Here is the overall project folder structure, including all main directories and key files.
-Instead of using a single `serverless.yml` file, each component (CRUD API, scrapers, processors) is modularized into its own folder with its own `serverless.yml` configuration.
+Instead of using a single `serverless.yml` file, each container (CRUD API, scrapers, processors) is modularized into its own folder with its own `serverless.yml` configuration.
 This structure was chosen to improve maintainability and scalability, allowing each service (API, scraper, processor) to operate and scale separately.